-Our business with our mortgage servicers is concentrated.
-Our five largest single-family mortgage servicers, including their affiliates, serviced approximately 57% of our single-family guaranty book of business as of December 31, 2012, compared with approximately 63% as of December 31, 2011.
-Our largest mortgage servicer is Wells Fargo Bank, N.A., which, together with its affiliates, serviced approximately 18% of our single-family guaranty book of business as of December 31, 2012, compared with approximately 17% as of December 31, 2011.
-In addition, we had two other mortgage servicers, Bank of America, N.A. and JPMorgan Chase Bank, N.A., that, with their affiliates, each serviced over 10% of our single-family guaranty book of business as of December 31, 2012 and 2011.
-In addition, Wells Fargo Bank, N.A. serviced over 10% of our multifamily guaranty book of business as of December 31, 2012 and 2011.
+Our business with our mortgage servicers remains concentrated but our concentration with our top servicers continues to decline.
+Our five largest single-family mortgage servicers, including their affiliates, serviced approximately 49% of our single-family guaranty book of business as of December 31, 2013, compared with approximately 57% as of December 31, 2012.
+Our largest mortgage servicer is Wells Fargo Bank, N.A., which, together with its affiliates, serviced approximately 19% of our single-family guaranty book of business as of December 31, 2013, compared with approximately 18% as of December 31, 2012.
+As of December 31, 2013, one additional mortgage servicer, JPMorgan Chase Bank, N.A., with its affiliates, serviced over 10% of our single-family guaranty book of business.
+In addition to Wells Fargo Bank, N.A., as of December 31, 2012, two other mortgage servicers, Bank of America, N.A. and JPMorgan Chase Bank, N.A., with their affiliates, each serviced over 10% of our single-family guaranty book of business.
+In addition to the decline in single-family servicer concentration, we have seen an increasing shift in our servicing book from depository financial institution servicers to non-depository servicers.
+This shift poses additional potential risks to us because non-depository servicers may have a greater reliance on third-party sources of liquidity and in the event of significant increases in delinquent loan volumes may have less financial capacity to advance funds on our behalf or satisfy repurchase requests or compensatory fee obligations.
+In addition, some of our non-depository mortgage servicer counterparties have grown significantly in recent years.
+As with any party experiencing such growth, there is increased operational risk, which could negatively impact their ability to effectively manage their servicing portfolios.

+Our ten largest multifamily mortgage servicers, including their affiliates, serviced approximately 65% of our multifamily guaranty book of business as of December 31, 2013, compared with approximately 67% as of December 31, 2012.
+In addition, Wells Fargo Bank, N.A. serviced over 10% of our multifamily guaranty book of business as of December 31, 2013 and 2012.